UKTV: Play UK

-UK Gold Classics
+UK Gold Classics/UK Gold 2

-UK Gold Classics was a sister channel to UK Gold that broadcast older comedy programming.
-It launched on 10 October 1998 as one of two digital-exclusive UKTV channels.
+UK Gold Classics was a sister channel to UK Gold that broadcast older comedy programming, as the main UK Gold channel was focusing more on newer shows.
+It launched on 10 October 1998 and was exclusive to Sky Digital.

-The channel was relaunched as UK Gold 2 on 2 April 1999.

-UK Gold 2

-UK Gold 2 was a secondary timeshift service for UK Gold that aired the channel's daytime programming in the evening.
-It was relaunched from UK Gold Classics on 2 April 1999.
+Due to poor viewing figures, the channel ended its run on 28 March 1999, and on 2 April 1999, it was relaunched as UK Gold 2, becoming a secondary timeshift service for UK Gold that aired the channel's daytime programming in the evening.

 The channel closed on 11 November 2003, and relaunched as the younger-oriented and edgier UK G2 the following day.